wbcomdesigns/buddypress-activity-filter/readme.txt

 Tags: buddypress,activity-filter, activity, filter , BuddyPress Activity, Activity Filter, Default Activity, Hide Activty, BuddyPress default activity
 Donate link: https://wbcomdesigns.com/donate/
 Requires at least: 4.0
-Tested up to: 5.2
+Tested up to: 5.4.0
-Stable tag: 2.1.0
+Stable tag: trunk
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 It will help to set default filter option with BuddyPress Activity and It will also allow removing some specific activity types from activities.
 It also allows to post certain public CPT type activies using simple enable option.
 Like if you have event post type, you allow to post a simple activity update inside BuddyPress activities [reference](https://codex.buddypress.org/plugindev/post-types-activities/).

 == Description ==